 Staff gained considerable professional pleasure from the Advisory role and looked forward to this pastoral care part of their professional duties.
 As one teacher said, it made him feel like a whole teacher, not just a teacher of a subject.
 It appears that the relational connections between students and staff were mutually satisfying.

 Who could this research help inform?

 This research might help other schools better understand what working within MLEs means for those inside them, especially when a school is brand new.
 Understanding the perspectives of those teaching and learning within them is a gap in current research knowledge.
 By examining how participant learners forge their identities in these new learning spaces, this project will contribute new knowledge about the potential of Innovative Learning Environments and Spaces that can be used to inform the future planning and design of Innovative Learning Environments and Spaces in New Zealand schools, and internationally.

-Another desirable outcome is that Rototuna Junior High School is inspired to use the findings to develop a whole school Architecture of Ownership vision for itself so that all of its members have opportunities to develop healthy agentic identities of their own and build a strong school community.
+Rototuna Junior High School may be inspired by the evidence to develop a whole school Architecture of Ownership vision.
+This may support both staff and students to foster and sustain healthy agentic identities within a strong school community.

-Findings may influence educational policy and teacher education – both pre-service and in-service.
-Findings may, for example, indicate ways teachers and students in a range of schools can take advantage of robust broadband to forge partnerships over documenting aspects of school life that can be useful for student achievement, school and ERO reviews, teacher appraisal, school-wide planning and Board of Trustee governance.
+Findings may influence educational policy and teacher education – both pre-service and in-service, perhaps in ways teachers and students across schools might forge partnerships in documenting aspects of school life.
+This might include student achievement, school/ERO reviews, teacher appraisal, school-wide planning and Board of Trustee governance.

 Further information about the findings from this project are available here: http://www.tlri.org.nz/sites/default/files/projects/1.%20Outcomes%20Poster%20Architecture%20of%20Ownership%209165%20.pdf